open-telemetry/opentelemetry.io/content/en/blog/2024/demo-skyscanner/index.md

 date: 2024-02-26
 author: >-
-  [Jordi Bisbal Ansaldo](https://github.com/jordibisbal8) (Skyscanner)
+  [Jordi Bisbal Ansaldo](https://github.com/jordibisbal8) (Skyscanner) cSpell:ignore: Ansaldo Bisbal Jordi runbooks Skyscanner upskilled Yankova
 ---

-At [Skyscanner](https://www.skyscanner.net), as in many organisations, teams tend to follow specific runbooks for individual failure modes.
+At [Skyscanner](https://www.skyscanner.net), as in many organizations, teams tend to follow specific runbooks for individual failure modes.
 With modern and complex distributed systems, this has the downside of most of the errors being unknowns, which makes runbooks practically useless.